PrathyushVC/Mibi-Analysis-py/README.md

 # Mibi-Analysis-py
-This code is designed to enable the processing of mibi-toff data and expression information.
+This code is designed to enable the processing of mibi-tof data and expression information.
 Currently only loading and generating npzs for further processing are enabled